 Certain of our consolidated subsidiaries are registered as investment advisers with the SEC.
 RIAs are subject to the requirements of the Advisers Act, and the rules promulgated thereunder, as well as to examination by the SEC's staff.
 The Advisers Act imposes substantive regulation on virtually every aspect of our business and our fund investor relationships.
 Applicable requirements may relate to, among other things, fiduciary duties to fund investors, engaging in transactions with fund investors, maintaining an effective compliance program, performance fees, solicitation arrangements, allocation of investments, conflicts of interest, marketing, recordkeeping, reporting and disclosure requirements.
-These requirements are evolving; for example, in 2022, the SEC enacted an additional slate of marketing rules that impact the marketing efforts and reporting obligations of our investment advisers subsidiaries and investment management business.
+These requirements are evolving; for example, in 2023, the SEC enacted an additional slate of rules for private fund advisers that, among other things, impact the reporting obligations of our investment adviser subsidiaries and investment management business.
 The Advisers Act also regulates the assignment of advisory contracts by the investment adviser.
 The SEC is authorized to institute proceedings and impose sanctions for violations of the Advisers Act, ranging from fines and censures to termination of an investment adviser's registration.
 Failure to comply with the requirements of the Advisers Act or the rules and regulations promulgated by the SEC could have a material adverse effect on our business.